-Texas is the largest cotton producing state, responsible for over 25% of the US cotton Crop (TAMU, 2013).
-The Southern High plains specifically contains the ten highest producing counties of cotton in the United States (NASS, 2016a).
+Texas is the largest cotton producing state, responsible for over 25% of the US cotton Crop (TAMU 2013).
+The Southern High plains specifically contains the ten highest producing counties of cotton in the United States (NASS 2016a).
 Cotton is the state’s largest cash crop and responsible for over three billion dollars’ worth in agriculture (NASS, 2016b).
 Although this region is responsible for the majority of cotton, it may not be the ideal location (Mauget et al. 2017).
 This region’s growing conditions are not ideal for cotton, and the soil does not contain the compounds necessary for maximum production, and this may lead to the need for chemical fertilizers (Peng et al. 1989; Morrow and King, 1990).
 Lastly, cotton requires large amounts of water, and this region simply doesn’t provide the required rainfall thus farmers depend on irrigation from the Ogallala aquifer which is being depleted at an alarming rate (McGuire, 2007, Sophocleous, 2010, Scanlon et al. 2012, Haacker et al. 2016).

-The global population of honey bees have been declining since the 1940’s, and both Europe and North America have lost significant populations of honey bees (Potts et al., 2010, van Engelsdorp 2008, NRC 2007).
-Currently, over 20,000 pollinator species have been identified species throughout world, and it is unknown if the population decline in these species is similar to that of the honey bees (Bartomeus et al., 2013; Goulson et al., 2015).
-Pollinators are responsible for pollinating almost 35% of the worlds food supply (Klein et al. 2007), within the US this attributes to over 3.07 billion dollars in pollination by wild pollinators (Losey and Vaughan 2006).
+The global population of honey bees has been declining since the 1940’s, and both Europe and North America have lost significant populations of honey bees (Potts et al. 2010, van Engelsdorp et al. 2008, NRC 2007).
+Currently, over 20,000 pollinator species have been identified throughout the world, but it is unknown if the population declines in these species is similar to that of the honey bees (Bartomeus et al. 2013, Goulson et al. 2015).
+Pollinators are responsible for pollinating almost 35% of the world’s food supply (Klein et al. 2007), within the US, this attributes to over 3.07 billion dollars’ worth of pollination services by wild pollinators (Losey and Vaughan 2006).

 Honey bees and bumble bees are two of the most widely researched pollinator species.
-Most research conducted on them has found that there are many possible causes for the population declines.
-Such factors are Varroa destructor mites, small hive beetles (Spiewok and Neumann, 2006; 50), viruses such as Deformed Wing Virus (Genersch et al. 2006), Paenibacillus larvae (Genersch, 2010), and fungi such as Nosema spp.
+Most research conducted on them has found that there are many possible causes for their population declines.
+Such factors are the Varroa mite, (Varroa destructor Anderson & Trueman), small hive beetle, (Aethina tumida Murray) (Spiewok and Neumann 2006), viruses such as Deformed Wing Virus (Genersch et al. 2006), Paenibacillus larvae (Genersch 2010), and fungi such as Nosema spp.
 (Graystock et al. 2013).
 In 2006, some honey bee hives declined by up to 90%, and “Colony Collapse Disorder” was created to describe such drastic losses (Evans et al. 2009).
 “Colony Collapse Disorder” is a misunderstood term that is used to explain honey bee losses, but may be caused by a variety of factors as well as interactions between factors.
 Honey bees play a vital role in the economy, valued at over $14 billion due to their pollination services both directly and indirectly (Ellis et al. 2009).
-Due to the sharp declines of honey bee populations in the last few decades, wild pollinator populations must increase and become more responsible for pollination services.
+Due to the sharp declines of honey bee populations in the last few decades, wild pollinator populations have become more responsible for pollination services.